UnifiedPush/specifications/specifications/android.md

 * application (String): the end user application package name.
 The distributor MUST be able to handle many registrations with a single application.
 * token (String): This is the connection token as defined in the [Resources].
 This is where a new token is used for the first time.

-It MAY be sent with one or more of the following 3 extras:
+It MAY be sent with one or more of the following 2 extras:
-* features (ArrayList\<String\>): indicate the connector is requesting a set of optional features to be enabled.
-It MUST be the qualified name of the action declared to advertise this feature.
-The connector MUST check that the action is declared before requesting an optional feature.
 * message (String): this is the short description of the registration as defined in the [Resources], that the distributor MAY show to the user.
 * vapid (String, 87 bytes):  a VAPID public key as defined in the [Resources].
 Some distributors MAY require a valid VAPID key, and response with [org.unifiedpush.android.connector.REGISTRATION_FAILED] if it is not present.